Mind's Time

 Bill shrugged and waddled down the row of cubicles.

 A distant boom echoed outside the window and rumbled through the city like an unending roll of thunder.
-The building shook and the lights flashed before dying, leaving the room dark, save for the bloodshot numbers on the clock.
-The alarm blared again.
+The building shook, and the lights flickered, leaving the room dark, save for the bloodshot numbers on the clock.

 Cold rain soaked his hair.
-Sounds of screaming anguish blended with the clock’s cry.
+Sounds of anguish blended with the clock’s cry.
 Thick acrid smoke and the smell of death choked his lungs.
-He coughed and looked around at a gray and ruined world.
-People crawled over piles of smoldering rubble, searching for lost friends.
-Others sat with zombie-like expressions, too injured or too shocked to move.
-They diverged from the ones who already knew their loved one’s fate, weeping in the shattered street over mangled bodies.
+People crawled over piles of smoldering rubble, in a gray and ruined world, searching for lost friends.
+Some sat, zombie-like, too injured or shocked to move.
+Others wept in the shattered street over mangled bodies.

 He silenced the alarm again, desperate to decipher a way to mute it for good.
 Was this devastation an earthquake?
 A bomb?
 A sick dread formed in his stomach.
-He felt as though he’d lived this disaster before, and that the answer was shielded just past the boundary of his memory, protecting him from a horrible knowledge.
-Whatever it was, some miracle placed him alive and unharmed in the street rather than falling from ten stories up.
+He’d lived this disaster before and an unseen force hid the knowledge at the boundary of his memory.
+A miracle placed him alive and unharmed in the street rather than falling from ten stories up.

-“Maryam?” he heard himself call his daughter’s name through the fog.
-At least he thought that was her name.
+“Maryam?” he heard himself scream his daughter’s name through the fog.

-“Daddy, I’m here!” a small child’s voice called, it seemed close, but in the murky air, he couldn’t see her.
+“Daddy, I’m here!” a small child’s voice called.
+In the murky air, he couldn’t see her.

 He clambered over a pile of twisted rebar and concrete, scraping his hands and knees on the sharp stones.
 Somehow the clock remained in his grasp, banging against the chunks of cement as he climbed.